littlebunch/fdc-api/README.md

 # gnutdata-api
 Provides query and retrieval REST services for USDA "Food Data Central" datasets.
 Also included are standalone admin utilities for loading USDA csv files into a datastore of your choice.
 Couchbase is the default datastore but it's possible without a great deal of effort to implement a MongoDb, ElasticSearch or whatever by implementing the ds/DataSource interface.
 The steps below outline how to go about building and running the applications using Couchbase.

+Endpoint documentation is provided by a swagger.yaml in the api/dist path.

 ### Step 1: Set up go environment if necessary
 Clone this repo into your [go workspace](https://golang.org/doc/code.html), e.g. $GOPATH/src/github.com/littlebunch